cjrasmussen/Request/CONTRIBUTING.md

 ### Testing

-Should there be tests for this?
-Yes.
-Am I lazy?
-Also yes.
-Am I going to hold someone to standards I don't hold myself to?
-No.
+Try to leave the test cases better than you found them.

 ## License

-Note that CpanelApi is MIT-licensed, which basically allows anyone to do anything they like with it, without restriction.
+Note that Request is MIT-licensed, which basically allows anyone to do anything they like with it, without restriction.